-Dow AgroSciences has positions available for students seeking summer internship opportunities.
-These opportunities are full-time positions available from May until August.
+Dow AgroSciences is searching for the best and brightest students who are interested in R&D summer internship opportunities.
+These are full-time positions available from May until August at our headquarters in Indianapolis, IN.
 Applicable majors would include:

 - Biology (biochemistry, biotechnology, cell biology, entomology, microbiology, molecular biology, plant pathology, or plant physiology)